Göta Logistic Regiment

 The Göta Logistic Regiment (Göta trängregemente, T 2), is the only logistic regiment in the Swedish Armed Forces.
 Its new organisation was laid down in 2000, when the regiment became the only logistic regiment in Sweden.
-The regiment is located to Skövde.
+The regiment is located in Skövde.

 History

 The regiment has its origins in the Logistic Battalion (Trängbataljonen), the first logistic unit that was raised in Stockholm in 1885.
 In 1891, the battalion was divided into two parts, which formed the Svea Logistic Battalion (T 1) and the Göta Logistic Battalion (T 2).
 Göta Logistic Battalion was relocated to Karlsborg Fortress in 1892, and was placed in the eastern part alongside artillerymen and engineers.
 With the introduction of the 1901 Army Order, the battalion received the name 1st Göta Logistic Corps (T 2), and at the same time planning began to move from Karlsborg to a new barracks establishment in either Alingsås, Falköping or Skövde.
 The decision was made in 1902 to move to Skövde.
 The corps changed its name to Göta Logistic Corps (T 2) in 1904 and was relocated to Norrmalm in Skövde in 1905.

 Through the Defence Act of 1948, the Riksdag decided to disband the Ordnance Troops (Tygtrupperna) and the Quartermaster Troops (Intendenturtrupperna) as separate service branches.
 The constituent units were amalgamated into the Swedish Army Service Troops between 1948 and 1951.
 On 1 January 1949, the 2nd Ordnance Company (Andra tygkompaniet, Tyg 2) was added and on 1 January 1951, the 2nd Quartermaster Company (Andra intendenturkompaniet, Int 2) was added.
 Through that reorganization, the corps was elevated from 1 July 1949 to a regiment and was assigned the name Göta Logistic Regiment (T 2).
 In connection with the OLLI reform which was carried out in the Swedish Armed Forces between 1973 and 1975, Skaraborg Regiment (P 4) was amalgamated with Skaraborg Defence District (Skaraborgs försvarsområde, Fo 35) and formed in 1974 the defence district regiment (försvarsområdesregemente) P 4/Fo 35.
 This led to Göta Logistic Regiment which was part of Skaraborg Defence District became a B unit (training regiment), and its mobilization and materiel responsibility was transferred to Skaraborg Regiment, which became an A unit (defence district regiment).